This post may contain affiliate links.

 Matilda Chocolate Cake gets its name from the classic 1996 movie, “Matilda.”
 Its moist chocolate cake layers are covered in a smooth, glossy frosting making it a decadent dessert perfect for any celebration!

 But not just any kind of chocolate cake.
-It’s gotta have dense, moist, chocolate-y cake layers with swirls of glossy chocolate frosting!
+It’s gotta have dense, moist, chocolate-y cake layers with swirls of glossy chocolate frosting to really replicate that chocolate cake scene!

 After some trial and error, I can honestly tell you that this is THE BEST chocolate cake I’ve ever eaten.
 Yeah, that’s a big statement…and I mean it 1000%.
-It starts with my Homemade Chocolate Layer Cake base, which has been my go-to chocolate layer cake for years.
-But what makes this cake extra special is that fudgy, glossy frosting!
+It starts with my Homemade Chocolate Layer Cake base, which has been my go-to dark chocolate cake for years.
+But what makes this delicious recipe extra special is that fudgy, glossy frosting!
 Mmmmm!!

 Why do you add coffee to the cake batter?